Shopping Cart

 Our site is regularly updated to reflect new product, and sometimes you’ll even find online specials.
 You’ll also enjoy paging through the website’s virtual lookbooks, which we update seasonally.

-If you live or are visiting nearby, please stop into one of our two WAR Chest Boutiques:
+If you live or are visiting nearby, please stop into our WAR Chest Boutique:

 Wyoming, MI – in front of our headquarters at 2790 44th St. 616-530-1234